 Silica dust can come from cutting, drilling, breaking, or grinding soil, sand, granite, or other items.
-It becomes trapped in the lungs when the dust gets in the air that people breathe.
+The silica dust gets trapped in the lungs when it gets in the air that people breathe.

 The risk is higher in people who spend time around air that has silica dust in it.
 Jobs that involve these tasks also raise the risk: